 - A RBS will need to be appointed to issue a building permit for the proposed rectification regime.
 Although if there is an emergency scenario, the Act will not necessarily require a remedial works building permit to be issued if the magnitude of the danger and its imminence dictate that immediate work must be deployed to remove the hazard.

 This regime is not dissimilar to the methodology to be followed once a fire engineer is briefed that is enunciated in the Society of Fire Safety Practice March 2019 guidelines Façade/External Wall Fire Safety Design, where it is stated that there will be:-

 - Remedial measures and rectification works

-On point, the writer spoke with Doctor Jonathon Barnett, a fire engineer of local and international standing.
-The writer has been a fellow speaker at a number of fire engineering conferences in Victoria, Queensland and NSW.
-Dr Barnett provided the writer with a rapid response methodology that he applies when briefed by a property owner to advise on how best to respond to building notice or Building Order re cladding.
+On point, the firm contacted Doctor Jonathan Barnett, a fire engineer of local and international standing.
+Kim Lovegrove has been a fellow speaker at a number of fire engineering conferences in Victoria, Queensland and NSW.
+Dr Barnett provided the the firm with a rapid response methodology that he applies when briefed by a property owner to advise on how best to respond to building notice or Building Order re cladding.
 Doctor Barnett stated our:-

 “Generic response is:-

 - if the building is less than 10 years old in Victoria, hire a lawyer so all correspondence is protected

 - Hire a fire engineer to do the following: